Dignitas (non-profit organisation): Statistics

+250 accompanied suicides took place under the Dignitas program in 2023.

 Ludwig Minelli said in an interview in March 2008 that Dignitas had assisted 840 people to die, 60% of them Germans.
 By 2010, that number had exceeded a thousand assisted suicides.
+As of August 2015, approximately 300 British citizens had travelled to Switzerland to die at one of Dignitas' rented apartments in Zürich.
+Travelling to undertake assisted suicide has been termed suicide tourism.

 Most people contacting Dignitas do not plan to die but wish for insurance in case their illness becomes intolerable.
 Of those who receive the so-called "provisional green light", 70% never return to Dignitas.

-21% of people receiving assisted suicide in Dignitas do not have a terminal or progressive illness, but rather "weariness of life".
+As of 2008, 21% of people receiving assisted suicide in Dignitas did not have a terminal or progressive illness, but rather "weariness of life".

 Costs and finances

-According to the official Dignitas website, as of 2017 Dignitas charged its patients 7,000 Swiss Francs (approximately £5,180/US$7,980) for preparation and suicide assistance, or 10,500 Swiss Francs (approximately £7,770/US$11,970) in case of taking over family duties, including funerals, medical costs and official fees.
+According to the official Dignitas website, as of 2017 Dignitas charged its patients 7,000 Swiss Francs (approximately £5,180/US$7,980) for preparation and suicide assistance, or 10,500 Swiss Francs (approximately £7,770/US$11,970) in case of taking over family duties, including funerals, medical costs, and official fees.
 Dignitas has been known to waive certain costs where there is hardship.
-Under Swiss Law, Dignitas operates as a non-profit organization, but does not open its finances to the public, which has elicited criticism from some quarters.
+Under Swiss law, Dignitas operates as a non-profit organization, but does not open its finances to the public, which has elicited criticism from some quarters.